lukesnc/chorder/README.md

 # chorder

-See what chord you're playing on your MIDI device in real time (amazing!)
+See what chord you're playing on your MIDI controller in real time (amazing!)

 ## Background